By David Tomas, on 11 May 2021

 To solve this, they organized a study that included eye tracking techniques to identify how consumers reacted to different designs.
-Based on the results, they implemented several key changes to their packaging: Cookies are now sold in a tube that can be resealed, text and colors have improved, and the cookie's image is more fun and engaging.
+Based on the results, they implemented several key changes to their packaging.
+The cookies are now sold in a tube that can be resealed, the text and colors have been improved, and the cookie's image is more fun and engaging.

 6. Inspiration Varies for Different Audiences

-In recent years, superheros and superheroines have gained more popularity.
-For this reason, the BBC (creators of the new Doctor Who) partnered with iMotions, Screen Engine / ASI and the Women's Media Center to study the perception of superheroines among adolescents of both genders.
-The objective was to find out how the representation of superheroes and superheroines influenced adolescents' self-esteem and self-confidence.
+In recent years, super heroes have gained a great deal of popularity.
+For this reason, the BBC partnered with iMotions, Screen Engine/ASI and the Women's Media Center to study the perception of female super heroes among adolescents of both genders.
+The objective was to find out how the representation of male super heroes and female super heroes influenced adolescents' self-esteem and self-confidence.

-The study found that adolescent girls respond much better to depictions of superheroines acting the same as their male counterparts.
+The study found that adolescent girls respond much better to depictions of female super heroes just like their male counterparts, meaning being just as capable and powerful.
 Additionally, when female protagonists were sexualized, girls stopped paying attention.

-This gives insight on how to treat characters in stories and advertising to generate a positive reaction among the target we want to reach.
+This gives insight on how to treat characters in stories and advertising in order to generate a positive reaction among the audiences you want to reach.